Online Forms

 1. Antibiotic Injection: Infections remain a complication of surgical procedures.
 It is a small cost, but preventive antibiotics given before or during surgery have been shown to decrease the occurrence of infection at the site of the surgery.
 Antibiotic therapy coupled with proper aseptic surgical techniques in the operating room and during post-surgical care significantly reduce the risk of infection and the chance of having to bring your pet back to the hospital for additional treatment.

 1. Microchips: It is a peace of mind knowing your pet will be quickly found.
 Protection for travel, proof of ownership in case pet is stolen, lost, or found injured without visible identification.
 Microchips are inexpensive, tiny, rice-sized computer chips that are implanted in your pet under the skin between their shoulder blades, each with its own unique identifying number to easily identify your pet.
 In a quick and simple procedure, they are inserted with a hypodermic needle; much like when your pet receives a vaccine.
 They cannot be seen or felt after insertion; and are only detectable by a microchip scanner which most if not all veterinary clinics and animal shelters always have on hand to scan lost and found pets.
 Additionally, most municipalities give significant annual discounts on cost of pet licencing fees to owners of pets who have a microchip.
+Our clinic uses Microchips from 24 petwatch - information available on their website too.

-*** All pets scheduled for surgery MUST be up to date on their Rabies vaccination status & have a pre-surgical exam***
+*** All pets scheduled for surgery MUST be up to date on Rabies vaccination status & have a pre-surgical exam***

 Download the Free AdobeReader®